rezendi/ykarma/README.md

 recognized and rewarded without it costing the giving individuals anything ... as long as rewards are available for people who accumulate enough karma.

-### OK, but why would anyone exchange any valuable reward for a reputation currency like this?
+### OK, but why would anyone make any valuable reward available for purchase with a reputation currency like this?

-The most obvious and most boring use is within a company, wherein employee rewards like a day off, a course, a conference, or a social event at company expense, would a) be good for morale, b) identify those people most highly thought of by their fellow workers.
-In that case the company would be the "vendor" of rewards for their employees.
+The most obvious and most boring use is within a company, wherein offering employee rewards -- a day off, a course, a conference, a social event at company expense, etc. -- would a) be good for morale, b) identify those people most highly thought of by their fellow workers.
+In that case the company would be the"vendor" of rewards for their employees.

 It's also easy to envision why external vendors would want to offer rewards to people who have established themselves as high-reputation within a particular community.
 The immediate value for conferences etc. would be simply having them present.
 The longer-term value would be establishing relationships with people who are, definitionally, influential.

-It would also make sense to e.g. offer them "perishable inventory," e.g. empty hotel rooms or airplane seats, as doing so within a reputation economy wouldn't devalue that inventory's perceived monetary worth.
+It could also make sense to offer "perishable inventory," e.g. empty hotel rooms or airplane seats, as doing so within a reputation economy wouldn't devalue that inventory's perceived monetary worth.

 There may also be a concept of _brand_ reputation, wherein brands make goods or services available in exchange for sizable amounts of YKarma, just as they comp